microsoft/confidential-sidecar-containers/cmd/remotefs/README.md

 The tool does the following for each filesystem (any failure will cause the program to exit):

 - It invokes ```azmount``` to expose the encrypted file specified in ``azure_url`` as a local file.
-This file is read-only.
+This file is read-only, unless a read-write filesystem is specified.
   Public containers can be read, but they can't be written unless the user is authenticated.

   Also, the reason why this is a separate tool is that this tool uses FUSE to expose the remote file as a local file.
 This turns the userland process into a